awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

     Only new nodes that are registered with the `k8s.amazonaws.com/eniConfig` label use the custom networking feature\.

-1. Confirm that pods are assigned an IP address from a CIDR block that's associated to one of the subnets that you created in a previous step\.
+1. Confirm that Pods are assigned an IP address from a CIDR block that's associated to one of the subnets that you created in a previous step\.

    ```
    kubectl get pods -A -o wide